The Saint and the Dragon

 Some way to the north of Croagh Patrick was Lough Derg, although it wasn't known as such then, and it was the very place she had slept for so long, her home and some say a gateway into hell itself!

-The Sluagh were the wild hunt who took the souls of all that crossed their path, although some said they had a particular taste for the living spirits of those who have found true love.
+The Sluagh were the wild hunt who took the souls of all that crossed their path, although some believed they had a particular taste for the living spirits of those who have found true love.
 And from them even death itself was no release, for the souls they captured joined them on their hunt, spiralling throughout the lands of Ireland and further abroad on that darkest of nights, Samhain.

-They came upon Patrick in his prayers and fasting, and set to tearing at him and rending his clothes and flesh, seeking to take him away with them into the depths of Lough Derg, a great cloud of black birds.
+They came upon Patrick in his prayers and fasting, and set to tearing at him and rending his clothes and flesh, seeking to take him away with them into the depths of Lough Derg, a great cloud of black birds!

-But Patrick was untroubled, and prayed to the Lord for help, and help he got!
+But Patrick was untroubled, and prayed to the Lord for help, and help he got.

-For two days and two nights they struggled in that place, with prayer and spell, faith and fury, sacred litanies against the curses of wizards from lands long gone to dust, until at last the Cailleach was beaten and toppled from the mountain top to flee with all haste to Lough Derg.
+For two days and two nights they struggled in that place, with prayer and spell, faith and fury, sacred litanies clashing against the curses of wizards from lands long turned to dust, until at last the Cailleach was beaten and toppled from the mountain top to flee with all haste to Lough Derg.
 Some say he struck her with his black bell to drive her down the slope.

-The good Saint wasn't going to let she who had caused the ruin of many escape ruin herself, so he leaped atop a horse and gave chase!
+The good Saint wasn't going to let she, who had caused the ruin of many escape ruin herself, so he leaped atop a horse and gave chase!

 As she fled, the Cailleach knew that for all his Divine favour, Patrick was still only a man and would grow thirsty from the chase, and so she spat her deadly fiery venom into every well and body of water they passed.
 Onwards they raced by night and by day, the demon and the saint, but Patrick was almost ready to collapse by the time they had reached Leitrim.